rtcharity/resources.eahub.org/content/graphics/editable-graphics.md

 Canva is easier to use but much less flexible than Gravit.
 Both software can be used for free on your web browser.

+Check out <a href="https://resources.eahub.org/graphics/how-to-edit/">our page on how to edit graphic templates</a> for tips.